-Winter isn’t the season where our gardens bear the most flowers, but it still has every chance of boasting very nice colors.
+Winter isn’t the season where our gardens bear the most flowers, but it still has every chance of boasting very nice colors with berry shrubs.

 Many shrubs have decided to brighten up those gray days with magnificent colored berries that decorate and lighten up the garden.

 A true festival of colors can be created simply by choosing those plants that drape themselves in ribbons of pearls along their branches in winter.

 - Berries actively contribute to feeding the winter fauna, especially birds who love these fruits when food is sparse.